EasySensors/switchBox/README.md

  - Battery connectors: 2 x CR2032
  - Reverse polarity protection
  - Can be 1 or 2 momentary switches versions
  - Each button have LED for message delivery confirmation
+ - Reset switch

 **Pin out:**